ilbers/isar/doc/user_manual.md

  - `HOST_DISTRO_BOOTSTRAP_KEYS` - Analogously to DISTRO_BOOTSTRAP_KEYS: List of gpg key URIs used to verify apt bootstrap repo for the host.
  - `DISTRO_APT_PREMIRRORS` - The preferred mirror (append it to the default URI in the format `ftp.debian.org my.preferred.mirror`.
 This variable is optional.
  - `THIRD_PARTY_APT_KEYS` - List of gpg key URIs used to verify apt repos for apt installation after bootstrapping
+ - `FILESEXTRAPATHS` - The default directories BitBake uses when it processes recipes are initially defined by the FILESPATH variable.
+You can extend FILESPATH variable by using FILESEXTRAPATHS.
+ - `FILESOVERRIDES` - A subset of OVERRIDES used by the build system for creating FILESPATH.
+The FILESOVERRIDES variable uses overrides to automatically extend the FILESPATH variable.

 ---